waketraindev/essays/AI/ReneissanceAI.md

 - **Industrial Disruption**: Fears about AI replacing jobs mirror historical anxieties about technological unemployment.

 **Lesson Learned**: Efforts to suppress ideas and technology often reflect a desire to maintain power, but history shows that innovation is rarely stopped—only delayed.
+This pattern transcends cultures and eras, highlighting a universal tension between the forces of progress and the desire for control.

 ---